|

 golf after 50 had attended the matches in 1926 that were played at the Wentworth

 Golf Club in Surrey, England.
-Upon Ryder's influence thereafter The Ryder
+Upon Ryder's influence there after The Ryder

 Cup Matches became an official competition and Ryder donated the trophy now